 Roller sets remain one of the gentlest ways to style your hair with minimal heat.
-It may look easy when your stylist does it, but it can be frustrating to learn what to use when you want to do it on your own.
-But once you have all the tools on hand at home, it'll just take a little practice to master it.
-And with the right technique, just about anyone can get a professional quality look even when doing it on their own at home.
-These tips for roller setting will help you achieve a long-lasting set without having to pay a pro to do it for you.
+It may look easy when your stylist does it, but it can be frustrating to learn what to use when you want to do it yourself.
+And even when you have all the tools on hand at home, it can take a little practice to master it.
+But with a little patience and the right technique, just about anyone can get a professional quality look at home.
+We spoke to a natural hair specialist to get a thorough walkthrough and all the best tips to roller set your natural hair at home, and help you achieve a long-lasting set without having to pay a pro to do it for you.

 Begin With Damp Hair

-This isn't the time to skimp on whatever setting products you use.
-Each section you roll should be coated from the roots, all the way to your ends.
+"Spray the leave-in conditioner into each section of the hair.
+My favorite leave-in conditioners have aloe juice as the main ingredient.
+It keeps the hair in great condition, and leaves it smooth, shiny, and reduces brittleness."
+And, this isn't the time to skimp on whatever setting products you use.
+Each section you roll should be coated from the roots all the way to your ends.
 Whether it's a liquid setting lotion or mousse, apply it evenly to each section as you begin to work on it instead of an allover application at the beginning of your set.
 Look for setting agents with a moderate to strong amount of hold since the longevity of your finished hairstyle depends on the product you use when setting.
-Avoid using any oils until your hair is thoroughly set and dry.

 Detangle, Detangle, Detangle